corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 Set `exporter.extractParticipants` to false in the CorDapp configuration file to turn the feature off if throughput matters more than the participants.

+{{< note >}}
+Set `exporter.extractParticipants` in the CorDapp configuration file, not in the exporter configuration file.
+The participants of the consumed states are looked up when the items are marked, and marking reads the property from the CorDapp configuration file only.
+Setting the property only in the exporter configuration passed to `export-snapshot` does not record them, so the manifest lists no consumed participants; the export logs a warning when it detects this.
+{{< /note >}}

 ### Zipped archive chunk size

 The `ZippedFileExporter` compresses items in chunks and writes each chunk to the archive as soon as it is complete.
 The items of a chunk are held in memory until it is written, so `exporter.zippedFileExporter.chunkSize` (default 10000) bounds the memory used by the exporter to roughly the chunk size multiplied by the average size of a transaction.
 Lower it if the node is short of heap when exporting, and raise it only if compression throughput turns out to be the limit.
 See [Zipped archive chunk size]({{< relref "archiving-cli.md#zipped-archive-chunk-size" >}}) for the configuration format.